No surgeons were available in Fort St. John B.C. from Dec. 22-Jan. 4; one patient found out the hard way

 He was frantic to get home.
 He had not done his Christmas shopping.
 And he was not thinking straight.

-"They did say it was not wise and I'd have to sign a form," said Ravanelli.
+"They did say it was not wise and I'd have to sign a form," said Ravanello.

 He recalls having "a hard time" finding his way out of the hospital.